 More information about how we report attendance

-For increased transparency, we report attendance in three ways:
+For increased transparency, we report attendance for in-person events in three ways:

 (1) Paid regular attendees